ibm-watson-embedded-business-assistant/eba-example-agents/Lab/DevelopmentLab.md

 #### Ontology

 The ontology tab link is provided to developers in order to inspect existing ontology as well as to add additional ontology predicates outside of spelling, subClassOf, and isListOf.
-You can expand your ontology in this tab by entering an rdf triple: subject, predicate, and ontology.
+You can expand your ontology in this tab by entering an RDF triple: subject, predicate, and ontology.
 Note that the spelling predicate is not enabled to be viewable in this tab.
 Deleting an ontology entry in this tab may have side effects in other existing components.
 For example, if we remove the triple `:CustomerID subClassOf :Attribtue` entry.
 You will see this change reflected in the concepts table itself, but, more importantly, any actions relying on this previous relationship may be broken.
 Our lab ensures that your changes will be propagated and reflected accordingly through the skill, but it is the responsbility of the developer to ensure that their components are consistent.

 [Learn more about attributes](Components.md#attributes)